jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Tasks and Tests

-Most of the time, you simply say what you do in response to the corrupted land and its inhabitants described by the referee.
-Any action you take is a **task**.
-With some tasks, rolling dice is unavoidable.

-Whenever you attempt a task you could reasonably accomplish but the outcome is uncertain and potentially dangerous, learn what could go wrong, then roll a **test**.
+Most of the time, you simply say what you do.
+But whenever you attempt a **task** where the outcome is uncertain and potentially dangerous, learn what could go wrong, then roll a **test**.

 Collect dice: an ability die from your relevant ability and an applicable steel, skill, or spell die if you have one.